 Yes!
 If you are using frozen blueberries, thaw them completely before using and then drain any extra liquid before adding them to the pan.
 If your jam filling does not seem to thicken up for some reason, add an extra teaspoon of arrowroot starch.

 Yes!
 You can substitute coconut oil for the butter in this recipe.
 For the best results, make sure the coconut oil is not melted so you can properly work the oil into the oats and almond flour and create the crust.

 Will Other Fruits Work?

-If you are interested in a dairy free and vegan version that uses raspberries in the jam, these Raspberry Oatmeal Bars are for you!
+If you are interested in a raspberry version, these Gluten Free Raspberry Oatmeal Bars are for you!

 Apples will likely work, but because apples do not have as much moisture in them as berries, you may not need to add as much cornstarch or cook them as long to make the jam.

 Use parchment paper.
 Grease the pan a bit before adding the parchment paper to help the parchment paper stick to the bottom of the pan so it won’t slip around while you are pressing in the crust.